TahaYounis/Ecommerce-App/README.md

 # Ecommerce-App
-App built with good performance and good UI
+This app is built with good performance and UI, targets people who are looking to buy products.
+And it targets merchants that sell products to enable them to spread their markets and put their products online so everyone can check them out and order them.

 ## Libraries and technologies used